joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/18/business/nike-earnings-converse.html

 **Cubs adding 1B Tyler Austin, a former Yankee returning from Japan: Source**\
-`Austin produced his best year with the Yankees in 2018, when he hit 17 home runs in 69 games.`\
+`Austin, 34, produced his best year with the Yankees in 2018, when he hit 17 home runs in 69 games.
+In Japan, he hit .293.`\
 https://nytimes.com/athletic/6901049/2025/12/18/cubs-tyler-austin-contract/

 **Coming Soon to a TV Near Trump: A G.O.P.
 Ad in N.Y.
 Governor’s Race**\